BunsDev/agent-factory/tools/web-search/INSTRUCTIONS.md

 pip install -r requirements.txt
 ```

-This will install Pydantic AI, Streamlit, and all of their dependencies.
+This will install Streamlit, and all of their dependencies.

 3. Set up environment variables:
    - Rename `.env.example` to `.env`.